project-meucci/thimm.github.io/docs/Agtech - So What?/The-three-categories-of-autonomy-in-agriculture-with-andrew-bate-swarmfarm-robotics.md

 ---
-title: The Three Categories of Autonomy in Agriculture, with Andrew Bate, SwarmFarm Robotics
+title: The Three Categories Of Autonomy In Agriculture With Andrew Bate Swarmfarm Robotics
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2022-07-27)